-- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university or college in science, computing, engineering, or a related major - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work. - Have a minimum cumulative GPA of 3.0 (or equivalent) - Have acceptable college level credit or practical experience in probability and statistics, computer programming in a high-level language, and database systems.
+- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university or college in science, computing, engineering, or a related major. - Applicants with undergraduate degrees from foreign colleges and universities are required to submit GRE scores.
+GRE scores from other students may be requested. - Submit a personal statement of educational objectives outlining the applicant's research/project interests, career goals, and suitability to the program. - Submit two letters of recommendation from academic or professional sources. - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work. - Have a minimum cumulative GPA of 3.0 (or equivalent)

+Have acceptable college level credit or practical experience in probability and statistics, computer programming in a high-level language, and database systems.